ahmedksultan/MKS21X-FinalProject/README.md

 Added a takeDamage function to work in tandem with the dealDamage function.

 Added another helper function to check if a Pokemon has fainted (hp < 0)

+Jan 5, 2019-
+Added move class in order to more efficiently manage Pokemon attacks.
+Began by working on the move constructor.
+Made it so that it effectively assigns values of move properties (power and type) by reading in the text file.

+Added corresponding accessor methods for aforementioned properties.

+Edited the modifier calculator so that it would calculate damage based on the move, rather than the opponent.

+Now that the move class was created, We added a type_efficacy csv file so that the damageCalcutor could be calculated based on the effectivety of the move type against the type of the opponent.
+Also got rid of the takeDamage function and simply encompassed it within the previously named dealDamage function, and renamed it attack.